Marsha P. Johnson

 It was not easy to live on the margins.
 New York State still persecuted gay people and frequently criminalized their activities and presence.
 Rights for LGBTQ+ people were limited and sometimes ignored completely.
 Having difficulty finding employment, Johnson turned to sex work.
 She was often abused by clients and arrested by the police.
 She also did not have a permanent home during this time, and bounced around sleeping at friends’ homes, hotels, restaurants, and movie theaters.
 She also found work waiting tables and performing in drag shows.
 In a 1992 interview, Johnson said "I was no one, nobody, from Nowheresville until I became a drag queen.”

 Not long after moving to New York, then 17-year-old Johnson met 11-year-old Sylvia Rivera.
-Rivera, a Puerto Rican transgender woman, and the two became instant friends.
+Rivera, a Puerto Rican transgender girl, and the two became instant friends.
 Rivera later said of Johnson, “she was like a mother to me.”
 As Johnson had done for herself, she encouraged Rivera to love herself and her identity.
 Johnson adored wearing colorful, fun outfits that she made from finds at thrift stores and discarded items; she was also often seen wearing a crown of flowers.

 Johnson’s life changed when she found herself engaging with the resistance at The Stonewall Inn on June 28, 1969.
 In the early morning hours, police raided the bar and began arresting the patrons, most of whom were gay men.
 Johnson and Rivera arrived at Stonewall around 2am where, Johnson said in a later interview, “the place was already on fire, and there was a raid already.
 The riots had already started.”
 There are many competing stories about what Johnson did during the raid on the Stonewall Inn, but it is clear she was on the front lines.
 Johnson, like many other transgender women, felt they had nothing to lose.
 They were not only angered by the police raid but also the oppression and fear they experienced every day.
 In the wake of the raid, Johnson and Rivera led a series of protests.